-When you submit, they will review your posting internally and then share it on their website.
-You can pick which type of call you want, whether its a photo submission, self-tape reading, or open casting call.
+They will review your posting internally and share it on their website when you submit it.
+You can pick which type of call you want, whether it’s a photo submission, self-tape reading, or open casting call.

-You can also request to cast exclusively new undiscovered actors, or real people and industry experts for a documentary or commercial project.
+You can also request to cast exclusively new, undiscovered actors, real people, and industry experts for a documentary or commercial project.